Seq vs Seq: An Open Suite of Paired Encoders and Decoders: Experimental Settings

 \subsection{Cross-Objective Training}

 As encoder models have gone out of popularity, decoder models have increased in size (both parameters and pre-training data).
 Thus, these newer decoder models are typically trained for much longer than previous encoder models (i.e. BERT).
-Due to this it has become common to adapt these larger decoder models to what was previously encoder-centric tasks \citep{qwen3embedding}.
+Due to this it has become common to adapt these larger decoder models to what were previously encoder-centric tasks \citep{qwen3embedding}.
 With paired encoder and decoder models, we can now answer the question of \textbf{how effective this continued pre-training approach is} and \textbf{whether it is still worth training both types of models}.
-We call this \textit{cross-objective training}: taking the final model and continue pre-training it on the reverse objective.\footnote{Following \citet{behnamghader2024llm2vec}, we do not use MLM but rather use MNTP, that is, the masked token is predicted using the hidden state of the previous token to better align with CLM.}
+We call this \textit{cross-objective training}: taking the final model and continue pre-training it on the reverse objective.
+Following \citet{behnamghader2024llm2vec}, we do not use MLM but rather use MNTP, that is, the masked token is predicted using the hidden state of the previous token to better align with CLM.

-We train for 50B tokens with the reverse objective, which is far more than previous work has attempted \citep{behnamghader2024llm2vec}, which is usually around 10B tokens.
-Although the ratio of pre-training and cross-objective training is unbalanced, this mimics the realistic setting where the adaptation is often done very small amounts of data comparatively.
-We do this cross-objective training on the highest quality data we have available, which was used in the last decay phase.\footnote{We note that this means it repeating this data twice, however, as shown by previous work \citep{muennighoff2023scaling} two repetitions on high quality data has no adverse effects.} We use a new trapezoidal learning rate schedule with 3B tokens of warmup and 10B tokens of decay.\footnote{For the 1B model this is scaled by 1/3 again due to compute availability.} Thus, by the end we have an encoder-from-decoder (i.e. a decoder further pretrained with MLM\footnote{We use a 15\% masking rate for the encoder-from-decoder as to maintain a middle ground masking ratio.}) and a decoder-from-encoder (i.e. an encoder further pre-trained with CLM).
+We train for 50B tokens with the reverse objective, which is far more than previous work has attempted e.g. LLM2Vec \citep{behnamghader2024llm2vec}, which is around 10B tokens.
+Although the ratio of pre-training and cross-objective training is unbalanced, this mimics the realistic setting where the adaptation is done with very small amounts of data comparatively.
+We do this cross-objective training on the highest quality data we have available, which was used in the last decay phase.\footnote{We note that this means it repeating this data twice, however, as shown by previous work \citep{muennighoff2023scaling} two repetitions on high quality data has no adverse effects.} We use a new trapezoidal learning rate schedule with 3B tokens of warmup and 10B tokens of decay.\footnote{For the 1B model this is scaled by 1/3 again due to compute availability.} Thus, by the end we have an encoder-from-decoder (i.e. a decoder further pretrained with MNTP similar to LLM2Vec\footnote{We use a 15\% masking rate for the encoder-from-decoder as to maintain a middle ground masking ratio.}) and a decoder-from-encoder (i.e. an encoder further pre-trained with CLM).